African Violet Chimera

 adequate natural light is not available, plants can be grown exclusively under

-fluorescent lights.
+of timers.
 Use double tube fixtures, have the lights on 12 to 14 hours

 WATERING: African

-water, water only when the top of the soil feels slightly dry to the touch.
+water and only water only when the top of the soil feels slightly dry to the touch.
 One

 of the most common reasons for failure of African violets is over watering.

-FEEDING: Either lack
+FEEDING: Either

-of mix requires using a dilute fertilizer solution each time the plant is
+type of mix requires using a dilute fertilizer solution each time the plant is

 thrive in the same atmosphere in which people are comfortable.
 Not too hot; not